P-09Team

 Naman Barkiya.

-Naman leads engineering at SingleBit end to end: architecture, build, deployment, and the AI infrastructure when it shows up.
-Every client's technical point of contact is him, not a project manager in the middle.
+Naman runs engineering at SingleBit end to end.
+Architecture, build, deployment, and the AI infrastructure when it shows up.
+The technical point of contact is him directly, with no project manager in the middle, which is how most founders prefer it once they realise how fast the answers come back.

-He maintains open-source infrastructure used by other studios and engineering teams to stand up production systems, including a Next.js SaaS kit and a FastAPI backend template.
-Most of the work he ships for clients is invisible by design, which is usually the right outcome.
+On the side, he maintains open-source infrastructure that other studios and engineering teams quietly run on.
+Most of his best work for clients is invisible by design, which is usually how production engineering actually goes.

 Reach